omelancon/ComPyl/README.md

-# Lexer
+# ComPly

-A lexer in Python.
+A Lexer and Parser in Python.
+Still in heavy development.

-# Parser

-A sketch of parser.